deKeijzer/KB-74-OPSCHALER/Personal_folders/Vector/portfolio.md

 - Feed forward DNN [Github link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Vector/DNN.ipynb)
 This notebook was already created by Brian de Keijzer but started over in order to put in practice the knowledge I acquired in this area during the minor.

+## SCRUM

+Scrum has been used and maintained for 4 sprints of a two week length each, because it was thought to be mandatory.
+Once we found this wasn't the case, we decided to drop it.
+This decision has been made because doing sprints the correct SCRUM way did not really apply to our research in a usable and user friendly way.
+The assigned task from the Scrum workshop can be found [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Vector/Resources_portfolio/How%20does%20SCRUM%20comply%20Agile%20manifesto%20values.pdf)

+## Paper